ascode-app/identity-and-access-management/NX.md

 use --skipInstall to skip installation.

- NX   👀 View Details of my_app
+ NX   👀 View Details of my-app

-Run "nx show project my_app" to view details about this project.
+Run "nx show project my-app" to view details about this project.
 ```

 This will: